 Vida is also very active in community service in the Midlands and believes and practices servant-leadership.
 He is on the Board of Directors for the South Carolina Autism Society.
-He is also an Alzheimer’s Walk committee member, American Cancer Society- Cancer Action Network Advocate, Sickle Cell Walk, Relay for Life and the American Heart Association Walk and Martin Luther King Jr 5K, and March for Babies liaison for Columbia College.
+He is also an Alzheimer’s Walk committee member, American Cancer Society- Cancer Action Network Advocate, Sickle Cell Walk, Relay for Life and the American Heart Association Walk and Martin Luther King Jr 5K.

 Awards & Accomplishments